guilhemmarchand/trackme/docs/userguide.rst

 **Let's have a look at a simple example of an active / passive firewall, we have two entities which form together a cluster.**

-Because the passive node might not generate data, we only want to alert if both the active and the passive are actively sending data.
+Because the passive node might not generate data, we only want to alert if both the active and the passive are not actively sending data.

 .. image:: img/logical_groups_example1.png
    :alt: logical_groups_example1.png